luyadev/luya/docs/guide/luya-package-dev.md

 ```

 1) Create a repository on GitHub, make sure the repository is public, otherwise we can not register on packagist.org.
 2) Create a `composer.json` with basic informations about the VENDOR and PACKAGE name.
-Replace VENDOR with your github username or vendor name, and PACKAGE with the package name.
+Replace VENDOR with your GitHub username or vendor name, and PACKAGE with the package name.
 Example `nadar/luya-material-blocks`.

 ```json
 {